Enneagram vs Myers-Briggs: A Comprehensive Exploration

 The Depth: Dynamic vs Static

-Another major difference is the dynamic nature of the Enneagram against the relative static nature of MBTI.
+Another significant difference is the dynamic nature of the Enneagram against the relatively static nature of MBTI.
 In the Enneagram system, each type has varying degrees of health, and individuals may act more like other types when they’re growing or under stress.
 On the other hand, MBTI focuses on stable, inherent preferences and does not account for fluctuations in an individual’s behavior or personality under varying conditions.

 The Intersection of Enneagram and MBTI